 For more information on REECon see: http://orsolutions.org/osproject/renewable-energy-and-eastern-oregon-landscape-conservation-partnership

 The Oregon Greater Sage-Grouse Draft RMP Amendment/EIS is available for review and comment.
-The comment period is open until Thursday, February 20, 2014.
+The comment period ended Thursday, February 20, 2014.
 Drafts and related information are posted on the Oregon BLM website here: http://www.blm.gov/or/energy/

 With the USFWS review of the listing status for sage grouse eminent, there is an immediate need to broaden the discussion to include a wider range of development activities as well as other natural and anthropogenic threats across the landscape and develop a coordinated picture of ongoing and projected efforts, both regulatory and voluntary, to address and support sage grouse conservation.
 To accomplish this, the new SageCon Partnership would:

 - Provide a forum for coordination of federal, state, local and private efforts to conserve sage grouse in Oregon;

 - Inventory existing strategies/approaches and, where appropriate, identify additional strategies/approaches to address the full range of threats to sage grouse viability and recovery in Eastern Oregon; and

 - Coordinate with USFWS requirements and schedule for the sage grouse ESA listing decision in order to provide timely and relevant input to the USFWS on Oregon’s sage grouse and sagebrush habitat conservation strategies/approaches.